-- Global best practice; - The time and effort required to amend transactions in the event of a refix;

-- Transparency of error reporting; and, - Ensuring the rate is robust, reliable and reflective of the underlying interest.
+- Global best practice; - The time and effort required to amend transactions in the event of a refix; - Transparency of error reporting; and, - Ensuring the rate is robust, reliable and reflective of the underlying interest.

-The cut off time for a request to review Closing Rates rate(s) is 5.15pm NZ time.
+The cut off time for a request to review Closing Rates is 5:15pm NZ time.

-The NZFBF will post a message to all subscribers via email communicating the relevant Closing Rates are under review.
-If an intraday refix is required, the NZFBF will republish the amended rate to vendor screens, along with email notification to all Closing Rate subscribers by 6.00pm NZ time.
+NZFBF will send out a market notice to all subscribers via email communicating the relevant Closing Rates are under review.
+If an intraday refix is required, NZFBF will republish the amended rate to vendor screens, along with email notification to all Closing Rate subscribers by 6:00pm NZ time.

-The NZFBF will not republish Closing Rates for errors outside of the 5:15pm deadline regardless of materiality.
-The NZFBF will publish an error log monthly in arrears on the website detailing any errors, the relevant tenor, and the absolute magnitude of the error (non-directional).
+NZFBF will not republish Closing Rates for errors outside of the 5:15pm deadline, regardless of materiality.
+NZFBF will maintain an error log detailing any errors, the relevant tenor, and the magnitude of the error (non-directional).